DataDog/dd-sdk-ios/docs/rum_collection.md

 ## Data scrubbing

-To modify RUM event attributes before it is send to Datadog or to drop particular event entirely, use event mappers API when configuring the SDK:
+To modify the attributes of a RUM event before it is sent to Datadog or to drop an event entirely, use the event mappers API when configuring the SDK:
 ```swift
 Datadog.Configuration
     .builderUsing(...)